-Table D-1 summarizes the City's accomplishments in implementing the fifth cycle Housing Element.
+Table D- 1 summarizes the City's accomplishments in implementing the fifth cycle Housing Element.

-Table D- 1: Review of Past Accomplishments 2013 Housing Element Objective Accomplishment Continued Appropriateness 1.1 Project Development Create an increased supply of affordable housing units for lower income households, including households with extremely low incomes.
-Every effort will be made to accomplish this through redevelopment and acquisition/rehabilitation.
-Increase supply of rental units for extremely low, very low, and low income residents by 300 units.
+2013 Housing Element Objective Accomplishment Continued Appropriateness 1.1 Project Development Create an increased supply of affordable nousing units for lower ncome households, ncluding households with extremely low ncomes.
+Every effort will be made to accomplish his through redevelopment and acquisition/rehabilitation. of rental units for extremely low, very low, and low income residents by 300 units.
 Within the HE period, the City contracted with Community Housing Works, Interfaith Community Services, and Solutions for Change to develop affordable rental projects consisting of acquisition/rehabilitation of existing units (CHW and Interfaith) and new construction (Solutions).
 The following projects were completed throughout the planning period: CHW Project: Completed 11 HOME affordable units out of 200 total affordable units in the project in April 2017.
 Interfaith Project: Rehabilitated an existing 4-unit project in 2018.
 Solutions Project: Competed construction of a new affordable rental project consisting of 33 units (32 affordable) in July 2017.
 Veteran's Village of San Diego: Completed a 54-unit (including 48 units of new construction and 53 total affordable units) development serving homeless veterans in 2019.
-Including three previous projects during the HE period (11 ownership units by SDHFH in 2015, 35 new rental units by UHC in 2013), a total of 147 affordable housing units have been created via local funding since 2013.
+Including three previous projects during the HE period (11 ownership units by SDHFH in 2015, 35 new rental units by CHW in 2013 and 44 rehabilitated units by UHC in 2015), a total of 147 affordable housing units have been created via local funding since 2013.
 This program is included in the 2021 Housing Element.